-The HASP 2018 payload will have the same footprint as the HASP 2017 payload.
+The HASP 2019 payload will have the same footprint as the HASP 2018 payload.
 All circuit boards will be mounted to the aluminum housing and is constrained to a 10 cm x 10 cm footprint.
 Four mounting bolt holes surround the outside of the instrument allowing for interfacing with the HASP mounting plate.
-The payload does not exceed the allowed 30cm height.
-There is no preferred orientation.
-Figure 5 shows the HASP 2017 payload with the access gate open to display internal components.
-Figure 6 shows the assembly of the payload structure and how it will mount onto the HASP mounting plate.
+The payload does not exceed the allowed 30cm height and we do not have a preferred orientation.
+Figure 6 shows the HASP 2018 payload with the instrument access gate open to display internal components.